Keremimo/initialize-arch/README.md

 When finished, it will be able to turn a minimal Arch install into a ready to rock development platform, just how I like it.

 Will use bitwarden cli and a few other opinionated tools.

-Note: Yes, I know it is stupid to use Go for this.
-No, I don't care that you think I should stop.
+When the code is at a usable state, a guide to use will be released alongside.